nathanshammah/make-your-code-count/1-code.md

 # First things first

+## Open Source and Open Science
+- In recent years, open-source software has become an ever increasing important solution in the architecture of software infrastructure, spilling from its niche of core developers to the world of [business](https://techcrunch.com/2019/01/12/how-open-source-software-took-over-the-world/) to that of research and development.

+- Open-source software aligns with the goals of open science, which aims to remove any barrier to knowledge in research and the dissemination of scientific results.

+- Making supporting data freely and easily available makes reproducibility tests easier.
+Eve more, open-source libraries (where a library is a self-contained software package) make code reusable.
+The shift from just aiming at reproducible data to providing [reusable code](http://gael-varoquaux.info/programming/beyond-computational-reproducibility-let-us-aim-for-reusability.html) can reshape the way scientific discovery is performed.

+- Some of the recent incentives in academia have leaned toward competition and personal achievements, from the focus on metrics of published papers to personal citations.
+Open-source libraries can in many cases realign collaboration and cooperation with scientific progress.

 ## Why Python
 - Python provides an intuitive syntax that facilitates debugging and focusing on the research project.